No plans for Jermaine Jenas to present TalkSport in ‘immediate future’ – reports

 Jermaine Jenas will not appear on TalkSport in the “immediate future” after being sacked from the BBC following complaints about workplace conduct, according to reports.

-The ex-Premier League player began co-presenting a TalkSport drive-time show with former footballer Jermaine Pennant, moments after it was announced he has been removed from all BBC presenting line-ups.
+The ex-Premier League player began co-presenting a TalkSport drive time show with fellow former footballer Jermaine Pennant, moments after it was announced he had been removed from all BBC presenting line-ups.

 “There are no plans for Jermaine to broadcast as a presenter on TalkSport in the immediate future,” the spokesperson added.